cloakware-ctf/rhme3-writeups/README.md

 We had alot of fun getting the setup for this one going.
 First I made a chipwhisperer module that could drive the target using the same python bitbanging.
 I wrote my bitbanging driver in python3 (like a sucker) so; what I did was create a CW driver that connected over TCP to a server-version of my python3 bitbanging code.

 Triggering is super-important when doing power analysis.
 The target is implementing some kind of state machine that triggers on CLK edges (because it is pretending to be SPI and that is what synchronous serial is).
 We wanted to look at power traces across an entire challenge-response sequence of transferring over 1024 bits, at a very low bitrate and we need to sample at a high rate to see the power traces.
 So we want to selectively trigger on one of a particular CLK edge in that over 1024 set.
-The chipwhispered has a logic-combining trigger mode, so I could add another GPIO line as 'gate' for triggering.
+The chipwhisperer has a logic-combining trigger mode, so I could add another GPIO line as 'gate' for triggering.

 a) This worked well; we explored the power traces of the target at the point where we 'latch-in' data.